olavt/InfluxdbGrafanaDocker/README.md

   -p 3000:3000 \
   -v grafana_data:/var/lib/grafana \
   --network influxdb_grafana_network \
+  --restart on-failure \
   grafana/grafana
 ```

-Alternative to bind permanent storgae in the container to a directory on the host:
+Alternative to bind permanent storage in the container to a directory on the host:

 ```
 $ docker run --name grafana \